anutron/mootools-bootstrap/Docs/Behaviors/Behavior.Tabs.md

 * selectedClass - (*string*) If set, will apply the supplied classname to the selected tab.
 Defaults to `tabSelected`.
 * initPanel - (*integer*) If set, the initial tab displayed will be this index.
 * cookieName - (*stirng*) If set, the tab state will be stored in a cookie.
+* delegationTarget - (*string*; optional) if set, this is the element that will have a click delegator attached to it to watch for any #href clicks.
+These will in turn allow you to change tabs when a link anywhere within that delegation target reference a section by id.
+* hash - (*string*) Specifies the key to store store the tab state in the location string (for example: a value of `tab` will put `#tab=some-section` in the query string).
+This make it possible to reload the page and use the back button.
+If you give IDs to your tabs or sections, those will be used in the query string.
+Otherwise the index of the section is used.